 If other members of the family have unusual moles or have had melanoma, this may increase the chance that your child could develop melanoma.

-Certain genetic conditions are associated with a higher chance of developing melanoma.
+Research links certain genetic conditions with a higher chance of getting melanoma.
 These include:

 - giant melanocytic nevi